MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

    * Available to specific users and groups: List of apps that are selectively allowed for at least one org user or a supported group.
    * Available to no one: List of apps that nobody in the org can use.

-1. In each tab, you can modify the app availability to one of the [three app availability types](#how-is-app-centric-management-different-than-permission-policy), as necessary.
-Apps that are not present in all selected policies will appear in the “Available to specific users and groups tab.
-It must be assigned to one or more user or group before you can proceed.
-The existing user assignments from app permission policies aren't transferred and aren't applicable here.
+1. In each tab, you can modify the app availability to one of the [three app availability types](#how-is-app-centric-management-different-than-permission-policy).
+Apps that are not present in all selected policies appear in the **Available to specific users and groups** tab.
+These apps must be assigned to one or more users or groups before you can proceed.
+The user assignments from app permission policies aren't transferred and aren't applicable here.

     :::image type="content" source="media/acm-migration-availability.png" alt-text="Screenshot showing three tabs during migration that help you review and modify the app availability.":::